-The Best Free Screen Recorders for Chromebook Screencasting
+The Best Free Screen Recorder for Chromebook Screencasting

 For a long time, it was the Holy Grail of Chromebook functionality.
 It was the one thing that scores of people wanted to do but couldn't, because Chromebooks don't support the Java plugin that is required by popular screencasting tools like Jing or Screencast-o-matic.
 However, times have changed, and there are now several options for those who need a screen recorder for their Chromebook.
 Here are three that are well worth considering.

 Screencastify for Chrome